Consistent treatment of rapidity divergence in soft-collinear effective theory: Introduction

 In addition to the conventional regularization method~\cite{Chiu:2011qc,Chiu:2012ir}, there have been many suggestions to regulate the rapidity divergence, such as the use of the Wilson lines off the lightcone~\cite{Collins:2011zzd}, the $\delta$-regulator~\cite{Idilbi:2007ff,Idilbi:2007yi}, the analytic regulator~\cite{Becher:2011dz}, the exponential regulator~\cite{Li:2016axz}, and the pure rapidity regulator~\cite{Ebert:2018gsn}, to name a few.
 The gauge invariance and the consistency in power counting to all orders have also been recent issues in selecting appropriate rapidity regulators~\cite{Chiu:2012ir,Chiu:2009yx,Ebert:2018gsn}.
+Here we present a new prescription for the rapidity regulator based on where the rapidity divergence arises, as discussed earlier.
+It may look like an addition to a big list of regulators, but we hope to convince the reader that our prescription is on a sound physical basis.

 The construction of the rapidity regulators is interwoven between the collinear and the soft sectors, and let us first look at the Wilson lines in SCET.
 The emission of collinear or soft gluons from collinear, energetic particles is eikonalized and exponentiated to all orders to yield the collinear and soft Wilson lines by integrating out large offshell modes.
 The collinear and the soft Wilson lines in the lightlike $n$ direction are written as \cite{Bauer:2001yt}